UWOrbital/OBC-firmware/interfaces/obc_gs_interface/commands/README.md

     return cmd_msg
 ```

-2. If your command does not have an associated data with it, you can skip this step.
+2. If your command does not have any associated data with it, you can skip this step.
 If your command does have data we need to add that to your function.
     1. Define the data your command takes in the function parameters.
 Be sure to just use regular python types here.
 If your command has any integer data fields, no matter the size, declare it as an `int` when writing a function parameter to define it.
 Remember to update the docstring as well.
 Again using `CMD_RTC_SYNC` as an example...
     ```python
     # Note how the time parameter is defined as a regular int